vizushu/silicon-valley-code-challenge-seattle-web-051319/README.md

 #### Build out the following methods on the `FundingRound` class

-- `FundingRound#startup`
+x `FundingRound#startup`
-  - returns the startup object for that given funding round
-  - Once a funding round is created, I should not be able to change the startup
-- `FundingRound#venture_capitalist`
-  - returns the venture capitalist object for that given funding round
-  - Once a funding round is created, I should not be able to change the venture capitalist
+  x returns the startup object for that given funding round x Once a funding round is created, I should not be able to change the startup x `FundingRound#venture_capitalist` x returns the venture capitalist object for that given funding round x Once a funding round is created, I should not be able to change the venture capitalist x `FundingRound#type` x returns a **string** that is the type of funding round
-- `FundingRound#type`
-  - returns a **string** that is the type of funding round
-  - Examples include: Angel, Pre-Seed, Seed, Series A, Series B, Series C, etc.
-- `FundingRound#investment`
-  - returns a **number** that is the amount invested during this funding round
-  - This should be a float that is not a negative number.
+  - Examples include: Angel, Pre-Seed, Seed, Series A, Series B, Series C, etc. x `FundingRound#investment` x returns a **number** that is the amount invested during this funding round x This should be a float that is not a negative number. x `FundingRound.all` x returns all of the funding rounds
-- `FundingRound.all`
-  - returns all of the funding rounds

 ---